 Insulation: PrimaLoft Gold (60 & 170g)

-What we like: Functional leather/Pertex build and great dexterity.
+What we like: Functional leather and Pertex build with great dexterity.

 What we don’t: Leather absorbs moisture and becomes cold.